 The Political Parties, Party Systems and Elections network welcomes nominations for its “Peter Mair Prize.”
 The network is awarding the prize to the best paper on Political Parties, Party Systems and Elections presented at the CES Int’l Conference of Europeanists.
 The winner will be awarded a $500 prize to the author/s of the best paper presented at the CES Conference of Europeanists in Lisbon 2022.

 One week after the Conference, the Panel Chairs of the RN indicate the best paper presented in their respective panels to the RN Chairs.
 This short list is evaluated by an external commission formed by the RN Chairs and three young and senior scholars with relevant experience on the topics covered by the RN.
 The commission selects the winning paper.

 Active CES members are welcome to nominate ONE paper from the panels that are not chaired by RN members.
 The evaluation procedure follows the rules detailed above.
 The deadline for the nomination is one week after the end of the conference.

 - Make sure the person you are nominating is an active CES member

-- Email the completed form directly to the RN chairs with the subject line “Nomination Form: Research Network Awards”
+- Email the selected paper to the RN chairs with the subject line “Nomination for Peter Mair Prize: Research Network Awards.”

 Frequency and eligibility

 The Peter Mair Prize is awarded each year after the CES Conference.
-Only members of the CES RN presenting a paper in one of the RN Panels can be awarded.
+Only members of the CES RN presenting a paper can be awarded.